andreabp19/robotat-linalg/README.md

       * matf32_test_esp32
       * matf32_test_matlab

-The results exported from each file are saved and then plotted using MATLAB, all of which can be found in the matlab_plotting folder (the script for plotting and the exportes .eps files organized in folders, by library).
+The results exported from each file are saved and then plotted using MATLAB, all of which can be found in the matlab_plotting folder (the script for plotting and the exported .eps files organized in folders, by library).

 # Testing and Validation of the Libraries